• Skip to primary navigation

 • ¼ cup kimchi (well fermented kind)

-• 2 tbsp regular soy sauce
+• 2 tablespoon regular soy sauce

-• 1 tbsp sesame oil
+• 1 tablespoon sesame oil

-• 1 tbsp rice vinegar
+• 1 tablespoon rice vinegar

-• 1 tbsp gochujang
+• 1 tablespoon gochujang

-• ½ tbsp garlic minced
+• 1 clove garlic minced

-• ½ tsp sesame seeds
+• ½ teaspoon sesame seeds

 Instructions

 • In a mixing bowl, add your kimchi and begin cutting into smaller pieces with clean kitchen scissors.
-Next add all Sauce ingredients (as listed above) and mix well.
+Next add all Sauce ingredients as listed above and mix well.

 • Add strained noodles to your sauce and mix well with clean hands.
 Transfer to serving bowl.
 Top off with sliced cucumbers and egg.
 Enjoy!